 The most important date in the festival calendar is the Guelaguetza, a thanksgiving festival in honour of the maize goddess Centeotl, which goes back to Zapotec traditions.
 Every year, thousands of beautifully dressed dancers and musicians from all regions of the state meet in the large arena on the Cerro de Fortín.

 The city also owes its popularity to its gastronomic culture, galleries, numerous museums, handicraft and antique shops, one of Mexico’s busiest main squares, and a wide selection of good hotels in all price and comfort categories.

-In the surroundings of Oaxaca you will find impressive archaeological sites, villages with a long tradition of handicrafts and densely wooded mountain landscapes, ideal for hiking.
+In the surroundings of Oaxaca you will not only find Monte Albán but also impressive archaeological sites, villages with a long tradition of handicrafts and densely wooded mountain landscapes, ideal for hiking.